isar/isar/packages/isar/README.md

 ## Benchmarks

-Benchmarks only give a rough idea of the performance of a database but as you can see, Isar is quite fast 😇
+Benchmarks only give a rough idea of the performance of a database but as you can see, Isar database is quite fast 😇

 <img src="https://raw.githubusercontent.com/isar/isar/main/.github/assets/benchmarks/insert.png" width="100%" /> | <img src="https://raw.githubusercontent.com/isar/isar/main/.github/assets/benchmarks/query.png" width="100%" />
 --- | ---